Twenty

 metal and driving into the ocean which

-looks adventurous.
+looks adventureous.

 and Louis keeping her head in